 - Please note that these are minimum requirements and applicants are ranked according to academic criteria.

 *Please note: A GED qualifies for these prerequisites.

 - Biology (may be high school credit)

 (In addition to other academic requirements)

-- Must have 1080 hours of Histology lab experience prior to starting program
+- Must have 1080 hours of Histology lab experience within the last 5 years prior to starting program

 - Associate of Applied Science in Allied Health available through completer agreement with Pulaski Technical College.
 For more information, go to pulaskitech.edu

 The cost of the Baptist Health School of Histotechnology varies depending on the individual student.
 Please download the cost plan for estimated costs.

 What if I don't make a 16 or above on the ACT?

 The Baptist Health School of Histotechnology requires an ACT Score of 16 or above for admission.
 If you do not score a 16 or above, we recommend that you re-test.
 Generally, students are able to increase their score with each time they take the ACT.
 We also recommend that you use a study guide or preparatory course that is specifically designed for the ACT.